What: a 207 mile self-supported grassroots bikepacking event.

 Fast forward to 2017: the Brian Head fire raged through much of the area, wiping out key sections making a loop impractical.
 Trail work in 2018 made possible a revised route that I think is even more compelling than the original.
 It features new trails, added trails, and a taste of the Sevier Plateau.
 In a final twist, the route is now oriented clockwise.

 Approximate course mile, location, potable and on course unless otherwise noted.
-Campground water access normally ends labor day weekend.
+Campground water access normally ends 1 or 2 days after labor day.

 0 Deer Haven CG

 9, 20, 198 (yes 3 passes!)
 Te-ah CG

 50 Bunker creek (filter).
 Many crossings along the trail.